Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

-# 5 things others languages should steal from Rust
+# 3 things others languages should steal from Rust

-Throughout my life I've used, C, C++, Java, Perl, Visual Basic, PHP, GDScript, JavaScript, and TypeScript somewhat extensively
+Throughout my life I've used, C, C++, Java, Perl, PHP, GDScript, JavaScript, and TypeScript somewhat extensively

 And I've used QBasic, Visual Basic, C#, Groovy, Python, Ruby, and Go somewhat less so.

 I love programming and programming languages but my favourite, so far, is Rust.

-Rust has learned a huge amount from the languages that came before it but here are 5 things I wish other languages would steal right back!
+Rust is amazing because of what its learned (and arguably stolen) from the languages that came before it.

+So what could those languages steal right back?

 ## Consistent Documentation

 ## Testing

-## Ownership
+## No Surprised

 I know, I know, if one thing about Rust is called out as uniquely difficult its ownership.